jack-avery/rasbot/README.md

 irc_oauth:gafd89ugi34j5aer

 ```
->Make sure that there is an empty line at the bottom of the file.
+>Make sure that there is the empty line at the bottom of the file.